-- 1) Click on the triangle ▼ to the right of Flowchart on the Drawing toolbar to open a Flowchart pop-up menu. - 2) Click on the line at the top of the Flowchart pop-up menu and drag the pop-up menu into the Workspace. - 3) Release the cursor and the pop-up menu becomes a floating Flowchart sub-toolbar (Figure 203).
+- 1) Click on the triangle ▼ to the right of Flowchart on the Drawing toolbar to open a Flowchart pop-up menu. - 2) Click on the line at the top of the Flowchart pop-up menu and drag the pop-up menu into the Workspace. - 3) Release the cursor and the pop-up menu becomes a floating Flowchart sub-toolbar (Figure 202).

-An example flowchart is shown in Figure 204 and the recommended basic steps when creating a flowchart are as follows:
+An example flowchart is shown in Figure 203 and the recommended basic steps when creating a flowchart are as follows:

 - When adding objects or flowchart shapes to a flowchart, see Chapter 2, Drawing Basic Shapes for information on how to draw and resize object shapes. - Add text to each flowchart shape to make it easily identified in the flowchart.
-See Chapter 2, Drawing Basic Shapes and Chapter 11, Advanced Draw Techniques for more information. - Use connector lines in a flowchart.
-This allows repositioning of an object in a flowchart while maintaining connections with the other objects in the flowchart.
-See "Who is this user guide for?" on page 8 for more information. - Use the zoom, grid, and snap functions to help in positioning objects in a flowchart.
-See Chapter 3, Working with Objects and Object Points for more information. - Use the alignment and distribution functions to give a flowchart a more professional look.
-See Chapter 5, Combining Multiple Objects for more information.
+See Chapter 2, Drawing Basic Shapes and Chapter 11, Advanced Draw Techniques for more information.

-Figure 203: Example flowchart
+Figure 202: Example flowchart